 Physicians have identified a number of additional barriers to an apology, including lack of training and self-confidence in conducting the disclosure effectively.
 It is common, in the context of a difficult disclosure conversation, to feel uncertain about what to say to patients and their families.
 The confidence required to conduct these conversations effectively is often obtained through practice and training.
-Some references include: the Canadian Patient Safety Institute's Canadian Disclosure Guidelines: Being Open with Patients and Families and the Canadian Medical Protective Association's Disclosing harm from healthcare delivery: open and honest communication with patients.
+Some references include: the Canadian Disclosure Guidelines: Being Open with Patients and Families and the <a href="Canadian Medical Protective Association's Disclosing harm from healthcare delivery: open and honest communication with patients."